-With a little further inquiry and lecture about studying to make cheating unnecessary I was let go.
+With a little further inquiry, my expanded lying and his lecture about studying to make cheating unnecessary I was let go.

-Drained, I crossed myself, got up and left the confessional.
-Instead of feeling clean as I pushed the curtain aside and exited to do my penance before the altar worse guilt assailed me than prior to entering.
-I was among the damned, in mortal sin, doomed to eternal hell if suddenly killed in an atomic attack or hit by a car.
-My vile hand sending my soul to perpetual hell of burning sulfur.
+Drained, I crossed myself, rose from the hard kneeler, pulled the curtain aside to the light and left the confessional.
+Instead of feeling clean as the curtain closed behind me ant the next girl approached it worse guilt assailed me than prior to entering.
+Kneeling before the altar to do my penance, my arms on the cool marble railing, my palms together in supplication I knew I was among the damned.
+I was in mortal sin, my soul black, doomed to eternal hell if suddenly killed in an atomic attack or by a car.
+My vile hands would send my soul to perpetual hell of burning sulfur.

-I considered doing a bigger penance to correct for my mortal sins but knew only a priest could wipe away my transgressions.
-I was damned unless I fessed up to it all which I couldn't.
+As I mentally reviewed my plight I considered doing a bigger penance but knew only a priest could wipe away my transgressions.
+I was damned unless I fessed up to it all, self-abuse and now lies, which I couldn't.

-Sunday Mom insisted I attend Mass and take Holy Communion as usual.
+Sunday, Mom, as usual insisted I attend Mass and take Holy Communion.
 I tried to eat something in the morning to provide an excuse not to as the Catholic Church required not only a soul cleansed of mortal sins but also a fast from midnight before communion back then.
 She, however, watched to ensure I didn’t eat.

-God’s in my impure body, there’s no salvation for me now.
+God’s in my impure body, there’s no salvation for me.
 I’m on the dark side.

 I tried to behave in the shower but soon sinned again.
-With mortal sins piling up and unable to wipe the slate clean I repudiated my parochial orthodoxy, stopped carrying Saint Teresa's holy picture in my purse and stopped wearing my Saint Christopher medal knowing I would never be a nun.
+With mortal sins piling up, unable to wipe the soul slate clean, I repudiated my parochial orthodoxy, removed Saint Teresa's holy picture from my purse, took off the Saint Christopher medal hanging from my neck and converted to unrepentant sinner, never to be a nun.

 Accepting my soul was damned; committing other sins no longer mattered.
 I created an elaborate secret puppet shadow to placate my actions.
-My disingenuous puppet shadow abetted soapy showers, took communion in sin and eventually led me to a life of adultery.
+My disingenuous puppet shadow abetted self-abuse, looked forward to soapy showers, ritualized them and created erotic fantasies and casually took communion in sin.
+Another me was born, a secret me, known by none but me.